-More specifically regarding point (i), the Registrant identified the registered substance in Section 1.1. of the dossier as an inorganic UVCB substance and has used only generic EC (215-684-8) and CAS (1344-00-9) entries and the generic chemical name included in the IUPAC name field "Silicic acid, aluminum sodium salt" to describe the substance.
-These generic EC and CAS entries as well as the IUPAC name cover all possible sodium aluminum salts of silicic acid, including also all possible stoichiometries and their respective phases (i.e. all amorphous and crystalline phases) of each salt.
-The reported molecular formula ("nSiO2mAl2O3zNa2O") also is not specific, as the ratio of the elements (values of n, m and z) are not defined.
-While the structural information (structural formula, SMILES notation, InChi code) and the molecular weight refer to a 1:1:1 Si, Al, Na salt, this salt cannot exist as such due to the overall change imbalance of such a salt.
-The identifers used in section 1.1 of the IUCLID dossier to describe the registered substance thus do not allow ECHA to unambiguously identify the registered substance.
+More specifically regarding point (i), the Registrant identified the registered substance as an inorganic UVCB substance and has used generic EC (215-681-1) and CAS (1343-88-0) entries and the generic IUPAC name "Silicic acid, magnesium salt" to describe the substance.
+These generic EC and CAS entries as well as the IUPAC name cover all possible magnesium salts of silicic acid, including also all possible stoichiometries and their respecitive phases (i.e. all amorphous and crystalline phases) of each salt.
+The molecular formula is more specific, as a range of values for the stoichiometry is reported; "MgO.xSiO2, the molar ratio (x) typically ranges from 1.5-4.0".
+However, these identifiers are not consistent with the specific structural information formula that refer to a 1:1 Si:Mq salt.
+The Registrant has additionally includes 2 synonyms in Section 1.1, magnesium silicate and magnesium trisilicate, that refer to the 1:1 and 1:3 salts respectively.
+Moreover, the following text was included on page 7 of the CSR "Silicic acid, magnesium salt is a UVCB substance which has been allocated to CAS number 1343-88-0.
+It is a synthetic amorphous magnesium silicate which includes the subset dimagnesium trisilicon octaoxide (also known as magnesium trisilicate) which has been allocated to CAS number 14987-04-3."
+From the name and other identifiers it is not clear whether the registration refers to magnesium silicate or magnesium trisilicate or another magnesium salt of silicic acid.
+The identifiers used to describe the registered substance thus do not allow ECHA to unambiguously identify the registered substance.